jgiuffrida/dnd/stranger.md

 - So they were coming to kill us, but who sent them?
 Prob Baron.
 - Found some stuff on them, headed on down to Aeyb's place
 - Got there on-time, no problems.
+# Session 5?
+- Oh I smell food cooking
+- OH NO THAT'S A BODY
+- Is it Aeyb?
+  - It's about human sized - but I can't identify it
+  - It's got metal armor and it's fused to the body
+  - Toilyn thinks they were blasted by some fire magic
+- Inside there's another dead guy
+  - Male bandit, dressed similarly to the bandits, patched leather
+  - Pockets have been cleaned
+- Someone's already picked this one clean
+- Toilyn picked up a paper
+  - Ruined cover in front of (dawn or sunrise)
+  - Life sewer woods (images)
+- Toilyn must have had to go to the bathroom pretty bad
+- She came back with potions?
+  - [in cant, to Cane] Did she poop them?
+Is that like an ability?
+- [BDS] Mimicked the thieves cant note and pooped in the bag in the shitter "Ruined dawn before man, life sewer woods.
+Laughs to himself about the shit bomb someone's going to pull up.
+- Guess we're sleeping here, we should probably keep watch.
+- Malkin just squalked at a bird?
+- Oh he was talking to him
+  - the owl let us know that aeyb is alive and ran off that'a'way
+- I definitely see the tracks
+- I guess we're gonna follow [rodney dangerfield gif] and I'm gonna lead the way
+- We had to talk the big guy into taking a potion
+- I mage handed my potion in, i'm not touching poop bottles.
+- I really don't know the woods, I sure am glad we have the big guy, he just headed straight there
+- I guess I'll just follow him, he's super dedicated
+- it's a full moon tonight so we can see the ruins clear as day (finally)
+- Smoke/Campfire in the distance, I mean they see it, but I can't
+- We head on up, toilyn walks right in in her _way_
+- Oh what we're fighting?
+- [E] Ruffians and Bandits
+  - I had no clue there was a fight? why didn't anyone tell me.
+  - I run towards my good friends, there's a building here, I should probably lurk in the shadows and sneak up
+  - Oh god, there's a ruffian, I'll just duck around this corner and ambush the ambusher
+  - He came over what do i do?
+  - Oh I handaxe duh
+  - ow he hit me, and now he's running?
+  - I STRIKE